Profiling

 Depends.
 What does it depend on?

-Not only programming beginners can otherwise guess wrong, but also experienced programmers can be surprised by the results of profiling.
+Doing profiling is recommended for everyone.
+Even experienced programmers can be surprised by the results of profiling.

 import time